opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Using the Particles Effect
 ==========================
-The Particles effect creates in the selected column a layer of particles by using the contents of the source column as images for the particles.
+The Particles effect creates a new level in the selected column/layer containing particles.

-It allows you to simulate a wide range of phenomena, such as rain, snow, sparkles and smoke, and random configuration of elements, for example a field of shining stars starting from one shining star or the waving grass in a meadow starting from one animated blade of grass.
+It allows you to simulate a wide range of phenomena, such as rain, snow, sparkles, smoke, and a random configuration of elements, for example a field of shining stars starting from one shining star or the waving grass in a meadow starting from one animated blade of grass.

-Using a wide variety of parameters available, the particles effect can be completely customized.
-A series of presets, simulating some basic events, are also available.
-You can look at the examples to better understand how to set parameters; or you can use them as the starting point to create your own effects.
+Using a wide variety of parameters available, the Particles effect can be completely customized.
+A series of *Presets*, simulating some basic events, are also available.
+You can look at these Presets to better understand how to set the parameters; or you can use them as the starting point to create your own effects.

-Particles are defined by parameters organized in different folders: Source, Birth Params, Environment, Animation and Color.
+Particles are defined by parameters organized in different folders: *Source*, *Birth Params*, *Environment*, *Animation* and *Colors*.

-.. note:: Particles FX may have unexpected results when the Stretch option in Output Settings is used to set a higher FPS value, as the effect requires the original timing information (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).
+.. note:: Particles effect may have unexpected results when the **Stretch** option in Output Settings is used to set a higher FPS value, as this effect requires the original timing information (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).

 .. _defining_particle_images:

 Defining Particle Images
 ------------------------
-Any column content can be used as a particle: its animated content and its animation will be reflected by the particle animation, using the transformations and the drawings exposed in the column cells at the related frame in each particle life.
+Any column content can be used as a particle: its animated content and its animation will be reflected by the particle animation, using the transformations and the drawings exposed in the column cells at the related frame in each point of the particle life.

-For example if a level is exposed in the column at step two, the particle image will be animated step two as well; or if you have a drawing spinning because the column is animated, the particle will be spinning as well.
+For example if a level is exposed in the column at step two, the particle Texture will be animated at step two as well; or if you have a drawing that's spinning because the column is animated, the particle will be spinning as well.

-To use a column content as a particle, the column node has to be linked to the source port of the particles effect node.
-As soon as a column is linked to the source input port, a new source port is available: in this way it is possible to use the content of several columns as particles.
+To use a column content as a particle, the column node has to be linked to the **Texture** port of the particles effect node.
+As soon as a column is linked to the texture input port, a new texture port is available: in this way it is possible to use the content of several columns as particles.

-.. note:: Image formats containing DPI information are loaded using the image DPI; in this case the particles level will be camera resolution independent.
+.. note:: Image formats containing DPI information are loaded using that image DPI; in this case the particles level will be camera resolution independent.

 .. _defining_control_images: